ArhumJain/kali/README.md

 # Kali Discord Bot
-Added channel info command
+Improved embeds and the userinfo command now display server roles as well
-- Working on polishes
+- Bugfixing the compiler
 ---
 ## Usage
 1. Create a discord bot application at the [discord developer portal](https://discord.com/developers/applications)